eriktorres43/CS170-Project-2/README.md

  ![alt text](https://github.com/eriktorres43/CS170-Project-2/blob/Pictures/Table1.png?raw=true)

 Based on this data, we can see that not surprisingly, the small dataset ran faster than the large dataset, given its smaller number of features (16 compared to 64) and instances (500 compared to 3000).
 Additionally, we can see that Forward Selection was not only better in terms of accuracy, but also in terms of runtime, doing roughly 1.62 and 1.86 times better than Backward Elimination.
-Which could be caused by Forward Selection searching for all features with smaller feature subsets compared to Backward Elimination.
+This could be caused by Forward Selection searching for all features with smaller feature subsets compared to Backward Elimination.

 # **Conclusion:**